commons-app/apps-android-commons/CONTRIBUTING.md

 Always make a commit with complete commit message for a logically separate change.
 It is a good discipline.
-For details about how to write a good commit message see the "Describe your changes" well section.
+For details about how to write a good commit message see the "Describe your changes well" section.

 Give an explanation for the change(s) that is detailed enough so that people can judge if it is good thing to do, without reading